-On July 30, 2013, the Company acquired a 100% interest in the Golden Repeat claims, subject to 2% Net Smelter Royalty ("NSR"), for \$12,000 in cash and 500,000 common shares with a fair value of \$10,000.
-The Company has the option to buy back 75% of the NSR for \$1 million within three years of commencing production.
+The Company owns 100% interest in the Golden Repeat property, subject to 2% Net Smelter Royalty ("NSR").
+It has the option to buy back 75% of the NSR for \$1 million within three years of commencing production.

 7. Accounts Payable and Accrued Liabilities